Viking Idun accidents and incidents

 - ship collision - 2019 (with an oil tanker near Terneuzen, Holland)

 On April 1, 2019, the riverboat collided with the oil tanker Chemical Marketer (IMO 9304291).
-The accident occurred on Westerschelde (Western Scheldt River / estuary of Scheldt River) and near Terneuzen (southwestern Netherlands, Zeeland province).
+The accident occurred on Westerschelde (Western Scheldt River/estuary of Scheldt River) and near Terneuzen (the southwestern Netherlands, Zeeland province).
 The cruise ship was en-route from Antwerp to Ghent (Belgium).
 The cargo vessel was loaded with petroleum.
 No injuries were reported.

 The longship Idun sustained hull damage (close to the bow/front) and docked in Terneuzen for damage assessment.
 The cruise itinerary was modified, with complimentary bus transportation and land tours.